gravitational/gravity/docs/5.x/catalog.md

     --set image.registry=10.103.27.132:5000/
 ```

-Similar to the install, registry address will be detected automatically
+Similar to the install, registry flags need to be provided only when installing
-when running in a Gravity cluster.
+in a generic Kubernetes cluster.
+When running in a Gravity cluster, application
+will be synced with the local cluster registries automatically.

 ### Rollback a Release

 Each release has an incrementing version number which is bumped every time
 a release is upgraded.
 To rollback a release, first find out the revision
-number it should be rolled back to:
+number to roll back to:

 ```bsh
 $ gravity app history falling-horse